We warmly invite applications for full-time or part-time self-funded PhD study.

 How to apply

-Sheffield Hallam welcomes applications from candidates irrespective of age, pregnancy and maternity, disability, gender, gender identity, sexual orientation, ethnicity, religion or belief, or marital or civil partnership status.
+Applications are welcome from all candidates, irrespective of age, ethnicity, pregnancy and maternity, disability, gender, gender identity, sexual orientation, religion, belief, or marital or civil partnership status.

-Dr. Kerry McSeveny, Postgraduate Research Tutor for Media & Communication firstname.lastname@example.org
+For academic enquiries contact: Dr. Kerry McSeveny, Postgraduate Research Tutor for Media, Communication & Film firstname.lastname@example.org

-For general enquires please contact the Cultural & Creativity Research Institute Postgraduate Research Team email@example.com
+For general enquires contact the Cultural & Creativity Research Institute Postgraduate Research Team email@example.com